Interested in Leanplum?

-This value can be broadly defined by three key areas: information, reward, and monetization.
-Informative in-app messaging can be used in the onboarding process.
-For example, messages can guide users through interactive tutorials or give customers more insight into app updates.
+For example, you can use informative in-app messaging during the onboarding process.
+Your in-app messages can guide users through interactive tutorials or give customers more insight into the app’s features, capabilities, and latest updates.

-Rewards, meanwhile, are quite common in gaming apps.
-These messages present customers with an incentive to keep using the app, like by displaying ”earnings” at the end of a level to encourage users to carry on playing.
-Rewards can also come in the form of loyalty incentives for frequent shoppers.
+Reward messages present your customers with some incentive to keep using the app.
+Quite common in gaming apps, you can trigger messages that display a player’s earnings at the end of each level to encourage them to continue playing.
+Rewards can also come in the form of loyalty incentives for your most frequent shoppers.

-Finally, monetization invites users to convert (purchase a product).
-This often starts with an out-of-app notification like a push notification or email, which leads to a landing screen in the app with an incentive.
-By clicking on this call to action, users are directed to a checkout page.
+Finally, monetization messages invite users to convert (or purchase a product).
+This often starts with a push or email notification outside of the app.
+The notification, then, brings users to a landing page inside the app that offers an incentive.
+When users click on this call to action, they’re directed to a checkout page.

-In-app messaging won’t just improve customer retention rates.
-Marketers can also use in-app messages to request positive App Store reviews.
-For example, StumbleUpon managed to increase its 5-star ratings in the App Store by offering customers a simple yes/no option when asking if they were enjoying the app.
-Those who said ”yes” were invited to rate the app in the App Store, whilst those who said ”no” were sent to a landing page to leave feedback, enabling StumbleUpon to make fixes to improve customer experience.
+For example, StumbleUpon increased their 5-star ratings in the App Store by prompting customers with an in-app message asking if they were enjoying the app.
+They offered users a simple yes/no option to reply.
+Those who said ”yes” were invited to rate the app in the App Store, while those who said ”no” were sent to a landing page to leave feedback.
+This enabled StumbleUpon to make fixes to improve customer experience.